vew94/mdfmt/README.md

 mdfmt is designed for speed and efficiency:

 - **Parallel Processing**: Uses Rayon for concurrent file processing
 - **Memory Efficient**: Processes files one at a time without loading entire directory structures
 - **Fast Pattern Matching**: Uses optimized glob patterns for file discovery
-- **Zero Dependencies**: Minimal runtime overhead
+- **Smart Content Analysis**: Efficiently detects and preserves frontmatter and code blocks
+- **Minimal Dependencies**: Only essential dependencies for maximum performance

 Benchmarks on a typical documentation directory:
 - **100 files**: ~50ms